DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/view_participant_data.md

 * their lead provider or delivery partner changes
 * their induction programme type (ECF-based or school-based) changes

-This ensures historical and funding continuity for their records.
+This ensures providers can keep accurate records.

 ## Retrieve multiple participants